candicodeit/personal-goals/README.md

-Personal Goals (Updated: Feb 25, 2019)
+Personal Goals (Updated: May 16, 2019)
 ==============

 Personal goals made open source.
+For 2019, I've mostly been using my [Full Focus Planner](https://fullfocusplanner.com/) to track my goals.

 # Table of Contents
 1. [About My Goals](https://github.com/candicodeit/personal-goals/blob/master/about.md)